Joeboy/joeboy.github.io/shut-up-and-shoot.md

 * *Maybe* a great finished short film you're proud of.
 We can at least aim for this, but the idea is to not worry too much if it doesn't work out.
 * More realistically, a somewhat rough and ready short film, maybe with some clips that are worthy of a showreel
 * Practice, and experience of working on a (small) set
-* The freedom to try stuff out in a low-stakes enviroment.
+* The freedom to try stuff out in a low-stakes environment.
 * The fun and / or challenge of working with a small group of driven, focused collaborators in a constrained situation

 ## Anything else?